TohaRhymes/llm_in_diagnostics/readme.md

   - Cleans the text data.
   - Merges rows that are similar in titles or abstracts, saving the output to `data/cleaned.csv`.
   - Analyzes word and phrase frequencies and produces histograms.
-  - Extracts clinical-genetics related articles and saves them to `data/clinic_genetic.csv` (some additional manual deduplication was done afterwards).
+  - Extracts clinical-genetics related articles and saves them to `data/clinic_genetic.csv` (some additional manual deduplication was done afterwards in order to get `ST1` of teh article).

 * `3_highlight.py` -- to easily go through new data, and find keywords